cakeant/seo_checker/seo_proj/README.md

 ============

 ** dependency **

-npm: 5.6.0
+* npm: 5.6.0
-node: v8.11.1
+* node: v8.11.1

+** warning **

+If you are looking for a general SEO checker, this might not be what you are looking for for now.

+(Just a small homework project with predefined rules listed [below](#user-content-api-table), will upgrade after the check,

+You can still achieve a general SEO checker by registering your own function like og tag tester, etc. Please check [register customize check API](#user-content-register-customize-check-api) for detail. )

 ##description
-a simple tool to scan file/stream for defeats
+a simple tool to scan file/stream for defacts

 * support input: ReadStream / file path
 * support output: WriteStream / file path / log